ddsjoberg/gtsummary/README.md

     options(gtsummary.print_engine = "gt")

-Output from `kable` is less full featured compared to summary tables produced with {gt}.
-For example, `kable` summary tables do not include indentation, footnotes, and spanning header rows.
+Output from {kable} is less full featured compared to summary tables produced with {gt}.
+For example, {kable} summary tables do not include indentation, footnotes, and spanning header rows.

 ## Contributing